Maybe Accepting Guests

 Countries I’ve Visited

-Austria, Bulgaria, Canada, Chile, Czech Republic, France, Hungary, India, Indonesia, Iran, Israel, Italy, Malaysia, Monaco, Poland, Puerto Rico, Singapore, Slovakia, South Korea, Spain, Switzerland, Taiwan, Turkey, United Kingdom, United States, Vatican City State, Viet Nam
+Austria, Belgium, Bulgaria, Canada, Chile, Czech Republic, Denmark, Estonia, Finland, France, Hungary, India, Indonesia, Iran, Israel, Italy, Malaysia, Monaco, Netherlands, Poland, Portugal, Puerto Rico, Singapore, Slovakia, South Korea, Spain, Switzerland, Taiwan, Turkey, United Kingdom, United States, Vatican City State, Viet Nam

 Countries I’ve Lived In